 - Functionality: know how the testing equipment works – what settings need to be used and how it connects to components

-- Measure: don’t assume components are bad – measure the meter’s current, resistance, voltage and frequency to check for overloading and range
+- Measure: don’t assume components are bad – measure the meter’s current, resistance, voltage, and frequency to check for overloading and range

 - Practice: use the equipment on a regular basis and get familiar with it – technicians become more effective the more they practice

-Click here to subscribe to our free weekly e-newsletter so we can alert you about our next posts regarding meters and testers and other heavy-duty, commercial trucking fleet electrical challenges.
+Click here to subscribe to our free e-newsletter so we can alert you about our next posts regarding meters and testers and other heavy-duty, commercial trucking fleet electrical challenges.